A Còig Christmas Credit: Courtesy of The Band

 Friday 10 & Saturday 11

-click to enlarge - Courtesy Of The St. Johnsbury Chamber Of Commerce
+St. J Sparkles Credit: Courtesy of The St. Johnsbury Chamber of Commerce

 The streets of St. Johnsbury overflow with festive sights, Christmas lights and fun family nights during St. J Sparkles.
 Two days of programming include lantern crafts, scavenger hunts, horse-drawn wagon rides, model train displays and a petting zoo.
 Hot cocoa and live music warm even the Grinchiest of hearts, while food and toy drives get everyone into the season’s giving spirit.